irsyadashari/SwiftUICleanArc/README.md

 # SwiftUICleanArc
 This repo is acting as my learning journal

-# Clean MVVM Swift UI Example
+# Clean Architecture SwiftUI Example
+In this repo I create an example of how to separate concern between domain and data layer to keep app clean and easy to upgrade and manintenance.